 South Dakota's IR describes the percentage of stream miles that support beneficial uses.
 This general statistic is intended to characterize use support for a given reporting cycle and does not provide for a balanced comparison or trend analysis between reporting cycles.
 The number of stream miles assessed changes between reporting cycles, assessment methodologies evolve, water quality standards may change, GIS geometry may be updated, and datasets can change considerably.
 In addition, new assessment units are continually being added and removed between reporting cycles.
-Therefore, DANR recommends users of this information consider these variables, as the appearance of a trend may not reflect actual changes in water quality.
+Due to these factors, it is not possible to determine trends between reporting cycles, as the appearance of a trend may have nothing to do with changes in actual water quality.